 The reality is that the person who clicks on your advertisement wants to see exactly what your advertisement discusses.
 The best way to solve this discrepancy is by sending leads to a landing page designed specifically for the ad they clicked on.

 Consider this.
 If I search for “CRM software for small business,” these results pop up and I click on the two I’ve highlighted.

 The Infusionsoft results takes me to a landing page made directly for small business owners.

 The Pipedrive result, however, takes me to a landing page so similar to its homepage that I didn’t even notice the difference at first.
 Plus, they don’t mention anything about small businesses on the landing page.

 Infusionsoft’s PPC advertisement corresponds directly with their landing page.
 Pipedrive’s landing page, on the other hand, feels like a sad afterthought.

-And when people land on a page that doesn’t discuss what they thought it was going to discuss, they aren’t going to try and navigate your website to find the correct page.
+When people land on a page that doesn’t discuss what they thought it was going to, they won’t try and navigate your website to find the correct page.
 They’re just going to leave.

 A dedicated landing page gives a prospect what they want the moment they get to your site.
 This is why 68% of B2B businesses use landing pages to generate sales and leads and why with more landing pages comes more leads.

 To create your own landing pages, consider one of our technology partners, Unbounce.
 They make it easy to create landing pages designed to convert visitors.